bdager/pftracker/docs/source/main.rst

 Graphical Interface
 ===================
-This section presents the descriptions of modules, classes and methods that handle and run the graphical interface.
+This section presents the descriptions of modules, classes and methods that handle and run the GUI.

 trackUI module
 #################
 This module runs the graphical interface.
 It contain the classes:

 .. autoclass:: trackUI.Dialog_results
 		:members:

 .. autoclass:: trackUI.Dialog_facedetector
 		:members:

 .. autoclass:: trackUI.Dialog_plotError
 		:members:

 .. autoclass:: trackUI.MainWindow
 		:members:

 track module
 ##############
 This module does the same as the graphical interface but as a Python package.

 .. autoclass:: pftracker.track.Track
 		:members:

 Interfacing UI
 ##############
 .. autoclass:: pftracker.modules.interfacingUI.ParticleTracker
 		:members:

 Running filter
 ##############
 .. autoclass:: pftracker.modules.runFilter.RunFilter
 		:members: